 - Eliminate public and private wealth-stripping practices that exacerbate poverty.

 - Strengthen social safety net programs that can help people climb the economic ladder.

 - Connect low and middle-income communities to sustainable employment and career opportunities that lead to self-sufficiency.

 2017 Legislative Agenda

-AB 225 (Caballero) Expands CalEITC: to increase the number of Californians earning minimum wage that will qualify for CalEITC and adjusts the CalEITC credit based on minimum wage adjustments.
+AB 225 (Caballero) Expands CalEITC: to increase the number of Californians earning a minimum wage that will qualify for CalEITC and adjusts the CalEITC credit based on minimum wage adjustments.
 STATUS: Do pass as amended and be re-referred to the Committee on Appropriations.